Is a Credit Card Annual Fee Worth Paying It?

 The card offers dedicated concierge and customer service that will help cardmembers in ways such as shopping assistance, making dining reservations at some of the world’s finest restaurants, book tickets to exclusive events and experiences, and planning your travel itinerary.

-Travel benefits include airline fee credits, complimentary hotel amenities and rates, access to airport lounges worldwide, companion tickets, expedited clearance when arriving at major U.S. airports, and access to villas and private jet clubs.
+Travel benefits (enrollment may be required; terms apply) include various statement credits for popular brands and services, complimentary hotel amenities and rates, access to airport lounges worldwide, and access to villas and private jet clubs.

-The level of flexibility, convenience, and recognition provided by the Platinum Card may be worth the $450 annual fee, especially if the cardmember is an extremely busy person.
+The level of flexibility, convenience, and recognition provided by the Platinum Card may be worth the $695 annual fee (see Rates & Fees; terms apply), especially if the cardmember is an extremely busy person.
 Some even consider their card to be a personal assistant.